matuszeman/koajs-test/README.md

 File: `config/server`

 Among default configuration this also implements three environments (test, dev, prod) which are selected depending on NODE_ENV value.
-`index.js` also implements 3rd level configuration - local config `server.local.js` which MUST NOT be committed into RCS.
+Default env config values can be overwritten by local config `server.local.js` which MUST NOT be committed into RCS.
-This should only include deployment specific configuration like database username/password.
+This file might include deployment specific or sensitive values like database username/password.

 DB implementations